-If you require a Tier 4 student visa to study in the UK, we will provide an electronic CAS statement (Confirmation of Acceptance of Studies) in May 2019.
-You will then be able to begin the visa application process in June 2019 (three months before the start of your MBA).
+If you require a Tier 4 student visa to study in the UK, the University will provide an electronic CAS statement (Confirmation of Acceptance of Studies) and you will then be able to begin the visa application process.
 Please pay special attention to the financial requirements, this has led to several previous students being refused a visa.

 Arriving in London